SCDH/oxbytei/README.md

 evaluates the current editing context for loading and initializing plugins.
 So plugins can be developed for this layer of abstraction.

-### Regarding other oXygen framework components  ###
+### Design principles regarding other oXygen framework components ###

 - Offer recursively defined author mode actions.

+  - Reason: This allows atomization of editing actions.
+So frameworks deriving (based on) oXbytei can have a minimal codebase for overriding single editing atoms.

-Are they accepted by the users?
+  - Get feedback: Are they accepted by the users?

 ## Plugins ##